-- Work Address - 6.
+- 5. Work Address - 6.
 Work Phone Number(s) - 7.
 Work Fax Number - 8.
 Work E-Mail Address - 9.
-District Mission Statement - a.
-"Education which inspires all to their highest potential" - District Vision Statement - a.
-"The School District of Osceola County will outperform all other districts in the state of Florida." - 11.
-Legal Statement regarding Florida Public Records Law - a.
-"The information contained in this e-mail message is intended solely for the recipient(s) and may contain privileged information.
-Altering the contents of this message is prohibited.
+District Mission Statement - "Inspiring all learners to reach their highest potential as a. responsible, productive citizens" - 10.
+District Vision Statement - "The School District of Osceola County will work in partnership a. with families and the community to ensure all learners develop the essential knowledge and skills to strengthen our thriving community." - 11.
+Legal Statement regarding Florida Public Records Law - "The information contained in this e-mail message is intended a. solely for the recipient(s) and may contain privileged Altering the contents of this message is information. prohibited.
 This information is the same as any written document, may be subject to all rules governing public information according to Florida law, and shall not be altered in any manner that misrepresents the activities of the School District of Osceola County, Florida [FSC I.24; FS Chapter 119].
 If you received this message in error or are not the named recipient, please notify the sender, and delete this message." - B. No other information is permitted in e-mail signatures (e.g., personal quotations). - C. The employee's e-mail signature must use a sans-serif font that is compliant with federal guidelines for the Americans with Disabilities Act.
-Fonts include, but are not limited to, Arial, Calibri, etc., a minimum point size of 12, and high contrast colors such as black on a white background. - X. Failure to adhere to this policy may result in suspending or revoking the offender's privilege of access to the network and other disciplinary action up to and including termination of the employee or expulsion in the case of a student.
+Fonts include, but are not limited to, Arial, Calibri, etc., a minimum point size of 12, and high contrast colors such as black on a white background.